 Today’s post is about one of the missed opportunities of early rocketry.
 Had certain governments made different decisions—and there were indeed plans on the drawing boards—human spaceflight might have happened as early as 1948.

 Despite mediocre performance as a weapon, the V-2 experienced a long afterlife following the war’s end.
 At least eighty test articles flew between 1945 and 1952.
 Heavily modified and derivative designs served for much longer.
 With the help of expatriate German engineers, most famously Wernher von Braun, the world’s first ballistic missile fathered an entire successor generation on both sides of the Cold War, including such monumental rockets as the Redstone and the R-7.
-Some engineers wanted to push the V-2 even further.
-In 1946, acting completely independently, British researcher Ralph Smith and Soviet scientist Mikhail Tikhonravov submitted proposals for manned suborbital flights.
+Some wanted to push the V-2 even further.
+In 1946, acting completely independently of each other, British researcher Ralph Smith and Soviet scientist Mikhail Tikhonravov submitted proposals for manned suborbital flights.

 First, Tikhonravov’s plan.
 In 1946, the Soviet occupation forces in Germany had partially restarted the wartime V-2 program, using the same infrastructure as before (including forced labor!).
 The USSR was on track to build a large number of copycat missiles and point them west towards the Americans, British, and French.
 Mikhail Tikhonravov—then head of the NII-1 design bureau, and later a key figure in the Sputnik and Luna probes—sensed that this glut of rockets presented more than a strictly military opportunity.
 On 20 June, he forwarded to Stalin a proposal to send two men into space atop a modified V-2.
 With proper funding it could be done within two years.